 5. Follow EV etiquette

 One of the best parts about being an EV driver is being a part of a global community.
-Pay it forward and make thoughtful choices on your EV road trip.
+Pay it forwards and make thoughtful choices on your EV road trip.
 Here are a few EV etiquette tips to keep in mind:

 6. Build the perfect playlist